Chinese New Year Traditions

-Half the fun of Chinese New Year is reviving all of your favorite traditions.
+Half the fun of Chinese New Year is reviving all the traditions around the holiday.
 There’s nothing better than getting together with family and friends to celebrate with the special sights, sounds, and tastes that only come around once a year.

-It’s a time of togetherness and abundance, which means that a bit of planning is in order to make sure that everything goes smoothly and to make sure that everyone has a great time.
+It’s a time of togetherness and abundance, which means a bit of planning is in order to ensure everything goes smoothly.

 A CHINESE NEW YEAR CHECKLIST: